jankleinert/web-app-builder-workshop/raneto/content/02-create-and-deploy-react.md

 Happy hacking!
 ```

-Now, cd into the react-web-app directory.
+Now, cd into the react-web-app directory:

 ```execute
 cd react-web-app
 ```

+### Store the Code in Your Gogs Repo

 OpenShift can work with any accessible Git repository.
 This could be GitHub,
 GitLab, or any other server that speaks Git.
 You can even register webhooks in